6 Easy Tips to Book a Super-Cheap Cruise

-2. Cruise During Non-Peak Season
+2. Off-Peak Season

-If you book during spring break, summer vacation, or holiday weekends, you can expect to pay much more for the same exact cruise experience as you would have if you took a cruise during the off-season.
+If you book during spring break, summer vacation, or holiday weekends, you can expect to pay a lot more for the same exact cruise experience as you would have had if you went during the off season.
 So our family saves money by taking super-cheap cruises in the fall after kids go back to school or during the months just prior to spring break.

-4. Limit Alcohol Consumption or Budget Accordingly
+4. Limited Alcohol Consumption

 Of course, you could opt to purchase an “unlimited” drink package, which allows you 15 drinks per day.
-Everybody of legal drinking age in your cabin has to purchase the package, which usually costs $49.95 per person, per day.
+Everybody of legal drinking age in your cabin has to purchase the package, though.
+This usually costs $49.95 per person, per day.
 Don’t forget the 15 percent gratuity on this package, either.

 Yes, if you were going to buy a fancy watch anyway, you may save a few bucks.
 But if you weren’t planning on spending hundreds of dollars on jewelry or a watch to begin with, the cruise ship just conned you into spending more of your hard-earned cash.
-Skip the expensive gift-shop items unless you were planning a purchase before you got on the ship.
+If you want to keep your cruise cheap, skip the expensive gift-shop items unless you were planning a purchase before you got on the ship.